LCA-EET/Lichdom/README.md

 **What plans do you have for BG1 (BGEE) or SoD content for Liches?**
 - None.
 Lichdom is simply a high-level thing, just like ascending to godhood is assumed to only be for high levels.

-**What plans do you have to make a BG2EE version of Lichdom that doesn't require EET??**
-- LCA, the coder of this mod, has an estimated release date of 2024 which he set to allow himself time for all relevant projects.

 **Why make the phylactery a cloak instead of a more traditional amulet or crown?**
 - Amulets: Edwin's Amulet is normally glued to his neck, and I wanted Liches to be able to use [https://baldursgate.fandom.com/wiki/Amulet_of_Power](Amulets of Power).